Pivalic acid

 Pivalic acid is a carboxylic acid with a molecular formula of (CH_{3})_{3}CCO_{2}H. This colourless, odoriferous organic compound is solid at room temperature.
 Two abbreviations for pivalic acid are t-BuC(O)OH and PivOH.
 The pivalyl or pivaloyl group is abbreviated t-BuC(O).
+Salts of the acid is called pivalates.

 Pivalic acid is an isomer of valeric acid, the other two isomers of it are 2-methylbutanoic acid and 3-methylbutanoic acid.

 Preparation

 Pivalic acid is prepared on a commercial scale by hydrocarboxylation of isobutene via the Koch reaction: